distcode/SC-400/AdditionalInformation.md

 ![image](./.images/RecMgmtPic2.png)

-This setting must be enabled via PowerShell:
+This third setting must be enabled via PowerShell:

 ```PowerShell
 Connect-IPPSSesion
 Set-RegulatoryComplianceUI -Enabled $true
 ```

+The impact is shown in this [link](https://learn.microsoft.com/en-us/purview/records-management#compare-restrictions-for-what-actions-are-allowed-or-blocked)

+> :exclamation:Warning: It is important to know the implications of record labels, otherwise you may not be able to change or delete data.